packethost/packet-networking/README.md

 Usage: packet-networking [OPTIONS]

 Options:
-  --metadata-file FILENAME     Load metadata from a file rather than a URL --metadata-url TEXT          URL to download metadata from -o, --operating-system TEXT  Operating System and version (ex: centos 7)
+  -M, --metadata-file FILENAME  Load metadata from a file rather than a URL --metadata-url TEXT           URL to download metadata from -o, --operating-system TEXT   Operating System and version (ex: centos 7) -t, --rootfs PATH             Path to root filesystem  [required] --resolvers TEXT              Comma separated list of resolvers to be used
-                               [required]
-  --rootfs PATH                Path to root filesystem  [required] -v, --verbose                Provide more detailed output -q, --quiet                  Silences all output --help                       Show this message and exit.
+                                (otherwise uses ones from /etc/resolv.conf) -v, --verbose                 Provide more detailed output -q, --quiet                   Silences all output --help                        Show this message and exit.
 ```

 By default `--metadata-url` points to `http://metadata.packet.net/metadata`.